naturalis/naturalis_data_api/nl.naturalis.nda.docs/PURL service description.rst

 Every Naturalis specimen PURL refers to a physical object in the our botanical, geological and zoological collections.
 Because Naturalis can not (yet) serve a physicial object via the http protocol, Naturalis will instead serve one or more digital representations of the requested physical object, e.g. a specimen document in text/html format.

 The specimen PURL service returns each specific specimen document default as text/html.
-Each text/html document is default shown in a detail page of the 'Naturalis Bioportal'_.
+Each text/html document is default shown in `a detail page of the Naturalis Bioportal`_.

 Through 'http content negotiation'_ three other document content types can - depending on their availability - also be served, i.e. application/json, image/jpeg and video/mp4.
 Currently about 7,3 million Naturalis' specimens can be directly accessed through this PURL service.

 .. _wiki : https://en.wikipedia.org/wiki/Persistent_uniform_resource_locator

 .. _A Beginner's Guide to Persistent Identifiers: http://www.gbif.org/resource/80575

+.. _detail page of the Naturalis Bioportal : http://data.biodiversitydata.nl/naturalis/specimen/ZMA.MOLL.228360
 ------
 Access
 ------